Shareholder value: Increased risk

+Debt financing

 Debt financing, or the purposeful acquisition of debt, causes the debt to equity ratio of the company to rise.
 Without shareholder value, this would normally be considered negative because it means that the company is not making money.
 In the shareholder value system, high debt to equity ratios are considered an indicator that the company has confidence to make money in the future.
 Therefore, debt is not something to avoid but rather something to embrace and having debt will actually gain the company investors.
 Taking on large risk attracts investors and increases potential value gain, but puts the company in danger of bankruptcy and collapse.

 Executive compensation

 In order to facilitate an incentive structure that supports shareholder value, the method of executive compensation has changed toward making a large portion of C-suite pay come from stock.
 The reasoning behind this decision was that it would bring the interests of CEOs in line with those of shareholders.
 As a result of this decision, executive compensation has skyrocketed, quadrupling from the rate of compensation in the early 1970s.
 This change has also shifted the motivations of C-suite managers in the direction of increasing share price over everything else, leaving other goals like long-term growth and stakeholders like employees and customers behind.
+Share repurchasing might cause misaligned incentives between market capitalization and executive compensation connected to share price due to the change in number of shares.